-Kelly Clarkson Reveals The Hilarious Thing Blake Shelton Has To Do Now She’s Won ‘The Voice’
+Kelly Clarkson Reveals The Hilarious Thing Blake Shelton Has To Do Now That She’s Won ‘The Voice’

 The new winner of The Voice then joked that she wants Shelton to call her “Queen Kelly” for the whole of Season 15 after it was recently confirmed that the “Love So Soft” singer will be back in her red spinning chair for another round of shows later this year alongside Blake, Adam Levine, and returning coach Jennifer Hudson who will be replacing Alicia Keys.

-“I think all next season,” Clarkson suggested, but admitted that she doesn’t think Shelton will actually adopt her new name.
+“I think all next season,” Clarkson suggested but admitted that she doesn’t think Shelton will actually adopt her new name.

 “I’m just kidding,” she said.
 “He ain’t even going to say it.
 He ain’t going to follow through.”